krishsharma6297-lgtm/Js.assignment/README.md

  O(sqrt(N)).
 The sum of the first m integers is roughly m^2/2.
 Since we are looking for a sum that reaches N, m will grow relative to the square root of N.

+Question-5

+Approach

+• ​use prompt() to take the number of correct (a), partially correct (b), and wrong (c) answers.

+• ​The base score is calculated using the formula: score = 3a + b - 2c.

+• ​If the calculated score is negative, it is reset to 0.

+• ​ If the total number of answers submitted (a + b + c) is greater than 50, we subtract 10 points from the score.

+• ​If the final score is 60 or higher, the status is PASS.

+• ​Otherwise, the status is FAIL.

+• ​ Display the final score and the PASS/FAIL status using alert()